umee-network/docs/docs/governance/community-dao/other.md

 # Other

+> To get started visit the #start-here channel in the "Community DAO" section of [Umee's Discord](https://discord.gg/umee).

 ## Overview

 Contributors aren't limited to the outlined contributions.
 If you have a skillset that can be used to help educate, onboard, or improve the overall community experience feel free to put it to use and submit your miscellaneous contributions.